SummaryRead the full fact sheet

 Confirming immunisation history

 Ideally, a catch-up immunisation plan should be based on written records that show which immunisations you’ve had, as your memory may be unreliable.
 However, it is not always possible to access medical records, especially for refugees or people separated from their families or newly arrived from another country.

 If there is doubt about your immunisation status, suggestions include:

 - Try to locate any immunisation records your family may have.
-Documents such as the Victorian My Health, Learning and Development book (previously the My Health and Development Record, previously the Child Health Record) allow parents to keep track of their child’s immunisations.
+Documents such as the book (previously the My Health and Development Record, previously the Child Health Record) allow parents to keep track of their child’s immunisations.

-- Use the Australian Immunisation Register (AIR) to find the immunisation status of people born after 1996.
+- Use the to find the immunisation status of people born after 1996.

 - Contact your local council for any school-based vaccines.